Ernest-Camille Bock: Colonial administrator

 Bock enrolled in the legal section of the Colonial School of the Ministry of Colonies.
 After his studies he passed the examinations and was appointed Legal Advisor to the Government of the Belgian Congo.

-He served in this role in Stanleyville, capital of the Orientale Province, from April 1927 until March 1933.

-At the same time he was in charge of the Administrative Service of Justice.

-In August 1933 he was put in charge of the Legal Service at the General Government in Léopoldville.

-During World War II (1939–1945) he had to deal with many problems of internal and international law.
+He served in this role in Stanleyville, capital of the Orientale Province, from April 1927 until March 1933, while also in charge of the Administrative Service of Justice.
+In August 1933 he headed the Legal Service at the General Government in Léopoldville.
+During World War II (1939–1945), he dealt with many problems of internal and international law.

 Governor General Pierre Ryckmans found Bock a useful co-worker.

-Due to his services and great administrative experience, in June 1945 Bock was appointed governor of Oriental Province, based in Stanleyville.

-He held office until 29 June 1950, when he was temporarily replaced by Joseph-Paul Brasseur.

-He served again from 8 October 1951.
+Due to his services and administrative experience, Bock was appointed governor of Oriental Province, based in Stanleyville in June 1945.
+He held office until 29 June 1950, when he was temporarily replaced by Joseph-Paul Brasseur, then again from 8 October 1951.
 He performed his duties with enthusiasm, authority and tact.

 He traveled widely in his province so he could see the social and economic changes and encourage his people.
 After a long day's work, on 10 December 1952 he died in Stanleyville of a sudden embolism.

 He was succeeded as governor by Luc Breuls de Tiecken.

 Clippings, diaries, correspondence, notes, etc. by Bock were collected by Maurice Martin de Ryck, governor of Équateur Province, and are held by Michigan State University Libraries Special Collections.